It is a way of painting

 In 2008, the Zen Association “Bodai Dojo” was formed in Alba as a “non-profit” association to promote Zen meditation and sumi-e painting at local, national and European level.

 Inaugurated in September 2009, the “Bodai Dojo” of Alba is directed by the monk Beppe Mokuza Signoritti, a disciple of the master Roland Yuno Rech and is located in Alba (CN).
 It is close to the city center and the train station, it is located in a quiet residential area.

 Alba and the Langhe

 The Langhe is one of the most beautiful areas of Piedmont, between the provinces of Cuneo and Asti, characterized by soft hills, it is famous for its food and wine tourism.
 It is a land where the production of wine has an ancient tradition.
 The Langhe were once very disputed, divided into many small fiefdoms fighting each other, factions that have left behind a large number of medieval castles, towers and small forts dotting towns and cities.

 Alba is located in the heart of the Langhe, a region declared a World Heritage Site by UNESCO in 2014.
-The town origin dates back to Roman times, Alba has kept its charm thanks to towers, palaces and medieval streets in excellent condition.
-It owes its fame in part to the “International White Truffle Fair of Alba” and to the many other events that take place throughout the year.
+The town origin dates back to Roman times, indeed, Alba has kept its charm thanks to towers, palaces and medieval streets in excellent condition.
+Finally, it owes its fame in part to the “International White Truffle Fair of Alba” and to the many other events that take place throughout the year.

-For those arriving by train, we can pick you up at the train station and bring you to the dojo
+For those arriving by train, we can pick you up at the train station and bring you to the dojo.

 – Turin Caselle Airport